Search Field - Default

 as a target field no options are synced to that field, but only the selection will be written.
 This also means, that the value you try to write must be already available as an option in the target field (which is rarely the case).

-Filter Match (optional)
+Filter Match (Optional)

 You can filter the search to only match specific projects, issue types or request types.
 By selecting Any